Educoins/educoin-seeder/README.md

-bitcoin-seeder
+EduCoin Seeder
 ==============

-Bitcoin-seeder is a crawler for the Bitcoin network, which exposes a list of reliable nodes via a built-in DNS server.
+EduCoin-seeder is a crawler for the EDU network, based on [bitcoin-seeder](https://github.com/sipa/bitcoin-seeder),  which exposes a list of reliable nodes via a built-in DNS server.

 Features:
 * regularly revisits known nodes to check their availability
 * bans nodes after enough failures, or bad behaviour
-* accepts nodes down to v0.3.19 to request new IP addresses from, but only reports good post-v0.3.24 nodes.
+* accepts nodes down to protocol version 80016 to request new IP addresses from, but only reports good (80017) nodes.
 * keeps statistics over (exponential) windows of 2 hours, 8 hours, 1 day and 1 week, to base decisions on.
 * very low memory (a few tens of megabytes) and cpu requirements.